 Are ETFs Suitable for Beginners?

-Yes, ETFs are beginner-friendly.
+Yes, they are beginner-friendly.

 They reduce complexity.